juancq/juancq.github.io/index.md

 - **Towards Creative Design Using Collaborative Interactive Genetic Algorithms**
 **J. C. Quiroz**, S. J. Louis, A. Banerjee, and S. M. Dascalu
 IEEE Congress on Evolutionary Computation, CEC 2009 (Nominated for Best Student Paper)

--  **IGAP: Interactive Genetic Algorithm Peer to Peer**
-**J. C. Quiroz**, A. Banerjee, and S. J. Louis
-Extended Abstract in Genetic and Evolutionary Computation Conference, GECCO 2008

 -  **A Model of Creative Design Using Collaborative Interactive Genetic Algorithms**
 A. Banerjee, **J. C. Quiroz**, and S. J. Louis